pompeucosta/Betting-WebApp/README.md

 ### Mosquitto MQTT configuration

-In order to MQTT work it is needed to add this lines to the Mosquitto configuration file (mosquitto.conf):
+In order to MQTT work it is needed to add these lines to the Mosquitto configuration file (mosquitto.conf):
 ```
 listener 1883
 protocol mqtt